Authors are listed alphabetically by first name.

-Susan Beaumont is a consultant, author, coach, and spiritual director with Susan Beaumont and Associates (www.susanbeaumont.com.)
-She is author of Inside the Large Congregation (Alban, 2011).
+Susan Beaumont is a consultant, author, coach, and spiritual director with Susan Beaumont and Associates (susanbeaumont.com).
+She is author of several books, most recently How to Lead When You Don't Know Where You're Going: Leading in a Liminal Season (Rowman and Littlefield, 2019), available at Amazon.

 Susan E. Gillies spent more than twenty years in leadership positions with American Baptist Churches USA, including directing the Ministry of the Laity in the Workplace program for National Ministries and as Executive Minister of American Baptist Churches of Nebraska.
 She is co-author of Empowering Laity, Engaging Leaders: Taping the Root for Ministry (Judson Press, 2012.)

 Terry A. Bookman, spiritual leader of Temple Beth Am from 1995–2015, was ordained rabbi by the Hebrew Union College – Jewish Institute of Religion in New York in 1984.

 Thomas G. James is Pastor at Washington Street United Methodist Church in Alexandria, Virginia.
 Virginia.
 Previously, he served as resource manager for the Lewis Center for Church Leadership.

 Thomas Risager is pastor of the United Methodist Church in Odense, Denmark.
 He completed the Doctor of Ministry in Church Leadership at Wesley Theological Seminary.

 Tiffany Deluccia writes for TonyMorganLive.com and TheUnstuckGroup.com.
 She graduated from Clemson University, and before joining The Unstuck Group as director of marketing and communications, she worked in public relations with major national retail brands, nonprofits and churches on content creation, strategic planning, communication consulting and social media.

 Brief, practical discussion starters for church leaders.
 That’s “To the Point.”

-Tom Berlin is senior pastor of Floris United Methodist Church in Herndon, Virginia.
-His books include Defying Gravity: Break Free from the Culture of More, The Generous Church: A Guide for Pastors, and Restored: Finding Redemption in Our Mess.
+Tom Berlin is bishop of the Florida Conference of The United Methodist Church.
+Previously, for over 25 years, he was senior pastor of Floris United Methodist Church in Herndon, Virginia.
+His books include Defying Gravity: Break Free from the Culture of More, The Generous Church: A Guide for Pastors, Restored: Finding Redemption in Our Mess and Courage: Jesus and the Call to Brave Faith.

 Tom Corcoran is associate to Father Michael White at the Church of the Nativity in Timonium, Maryland, near Baltimore.
 He is co-author of Rebuilt: Awakening the Faithful, Reaching the Lost, and Making Church Matter.